ambersjliu/starter-proj/README.md

 ## Importing to Glitch

-If you're reading this README, you probably got the file from my (Amber's) GitHub.
+If you're reading this README, you're probably on my (Amber's) GitHub.
 We're gonna import these files onto a site called Glitch, where you can remix people's projects.
 The link is https://glitch.com/.

 In the upper right-hand corner, click "Sign up", and make an account.
 When you're done, go back to the main page, and click "New project" (upper right, again).